 OurCrowd presented its top ten post-pandemic tech trends in July 2021, broadcasting to audience around the world.
 With so many changes and challenges during the last year of the pandemic, from shortages of consumer goods to moving life online, the tech industry has been more important than ever in providing creative solutions.

 “It’s extremely important this year given the unprecedented growth of the tech investment scene driven by the unbelievable digital transformation that has affected all of our lives,” said Jon Medved, the founder and CEO of OurCrowd, as he opened the event.
-“There is no better time to analyze what the tech trends are for the smart investor, and where the technology market is moving.”
+“There is no better time to analyse what the tech trends are for the smart investor, and where the technology market is moving.”

 Many of the ideas and solutions that emerged during the pandemic will be vital even after the virus wanes, Medved said.
 Several entrepreneurs, industry leaders and OurCrowd investors participated in the event, which was hosted by Alex Roy, a motorsports champion turned tech investor and entrepreneur.